KILTprotocol/spec-ext-credential-api/readme.md

 | direction    | `dApp <-> extension`   |
 | message_type | `'request-credential'` |

 Multiple CTypes MAY be requested here only if they can be used interchangeably.
 For example, if the verifier needs credentials for email address and phone number, they need to run one workflow requesting a credential for email address (with one or more email address CTypes), and afterwards another requesting a credential for phone number (with one or more phone number CTypes).

-The sender MAY request a credential issued for a particular DID by providing it in the optional message field `owner`.
+The sender MAY request a credential issued for a particular DID by providing it in the optional message field `subject`.
-If the extension received a message with this field, it SHOULD ask the user to choose only from the credentials issued for this DID.
-Note that extensions supporting a previous version of the API might ignore this field.
-If the `owner` field is absent, all possible credentials can be used.
+If the extension received a message with this field, it MUST ask the user to choose only from the credentials issued for this DID.
+If the `subject` field is absent, all possible credentials can be used.

 The `challenge` MUST be used only once.
 The dApp MUST store a copy of the `challenge` on the server-side to prevent tampering.